 Being aware refers to passive undirected behavior through which people learn a great deal of what they know.
 Monitoring refers to directed and passive behavior by which people "maintain back-of-the-mind alertness for things that interest us and get answers to questions they have".
 Browsing is the behavior that is a complementary opposite of monitoring.
 It refers to active, but undirected behavior when one has "no special information need or interest, but actively expose ourselves to possibly novel information", and is led by curiosity.
 Searching refers to active and directed "active attempts to answer questions or develop understanding around a particular question or topic area".
 Bates argues that by searching and monitoring people find the information they know they need, and by being aware and browsing they find the information they do not know they need.
-She also argues that 80 percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by being aware.
+She also argues that 80 percent of what they need to know people probably gain by being aware, one percent of what they need to know people probably gain by directed searching, and the rest by browsing and monitoring.

 Aligned with Case, Wilson and Bates's understanding of information behavior which encompasses behaviors that are not only purposive, active and directed are the concepts developed by Savolainen.
 Savolainen establishes the concept of everyday life information seeking (ELIS) which denotes seeking information which people employ to orient themselves and to solve problems in everyday life.
 Everyday life information seeking takes two forms: active and passive.
 When a person faces some problem, he/she engages in active information seeking and seeks practical information, aimed at solving a problem.
 When one's life is not disturbed by some problem, decision or challenging situation, information seeking takes a passive form of passive monitoring of everyday life events and the person seeks orienting information.
-Passive monitoring may result in an accidental acquisition of orienting information because people are exposed to everyday life information while keeping an eve on the environment and register information mediated through various media.
+97 Passive monitoring may result in an accidental acquisition of orienting information because people are exposed to everyday life information while keeping an eye on the environment and register information mediated through various media.
 If the found information is of interest, passive monitoring may change into active information seeking.
 In his later work, Savolainen adopts the ideas of social phenomenology and extends the scope of ELIS issues to those of everyday life information practices.
-Within this new framework, he differentiates three modes of everyday information practices: information seeking, information use, and information sharing.
+98 Within this new framework, he differentiates three modes of everyday information practices: information seeking, information use, and information sharing.
 The concept of information sharing is close to Wilson's concept